saverymax/qdriven-chiqa-summarization/README.md

 #### BART
-Install the fairseq library and download BART into the bart directory in this repository.
+Download BART into the models/bart directory in this repository.
 ```
 wget https://dl.fbaipublicfiles.com/fairseq/models/bart.large.tar.gz
 tar -xzvf bart.large.tar.gz
 ```
 Then prepare an environment for BART.
-This also requires a few NVIDIA packages for optimized training:
+This also requires a few NVIDIA packages for optimized training.
 ```
 conda create -n pytorch_env python=3.7
 conda activate pytorch_env